dwp/govuk-products-prototype/README.md

 ## Support

 The GOV.UK Prototype Kit is maintained by the Government Digital Service.
-If you’ve got a question or need support you can:
+If you've got a question or need support you can:

 * email [govuk-design-system-support@digital.cabinet-office.gov.uk](mailto:govuk-design-system-support@digital.cabinet-office.gov.uk)
 * [get in touch on Slack](https://ukgovernmentdigital.slack.com/app_redirect?channel=prototype-kit)